simpeter/apd/docs/lab0.md

 ## Start an Experiment

-To start a new experiment, follow these steps:
+To start a new experiment, follow the steps below.
+Please make sure that you **do not create more than one active experiment per group**.
+Have one team member create the experiment and the other team member(s) will have access.

 1. Select a profile: go to your CloudLab dashboard's [`Project Profile`](https://www.cloudlab.us/user-dashboard.php#projectprofiles)